raymond-chen6/CarND-P5-Vehicle-Detection/README.md

-# Vehicle Detection
+# CarND-P5 Vehicle Detection

 ## Description

 **This my 5th project result of Udacity self-driving car nanodegree (CarND).
 It required to train classifier and build a robust vehicle detect pipeline.
-I chose linear SVM as classifier and trained classifier using dataset from a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself. **
+I chose linear SVM as classifier and trained classifier using dataset from a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself.**

 * Udacity self-driving car nanodegree (CarND) :